Sonnentierchen/forschungsprojekt/README.md

 folder mrcnn is from the github repository the rest is mine (most of the time)

+train folder contain training results and for each trainig result a video an evaluation file etc

 # MS COCO

 # The dataset